ktmrmshk/fract/README_SRC.md

 Creating test_worker_4   ... done
 ```

-If you change the number of sprett worker, which is equal to number of process in parallel execution, type same `docker-compose run` command at any time.
+If you change the number of __NAME__ worker, which is equal to number of process in parallel execution, type same `docker-compose run` command at any time.

 ```
 #### Change number of woker to 16